mills-entari/flurgie-adventure/README.md

 | Participant 1 | 147           | 16        | 2.0690                      | 0.3455                      | 2.4298                  | 0.6948                  |
 | Participant 2 | 74            | 22        | 2.4916                      | 0.3010                      | 2.7147                  | 0.5439                  |
 | Participant 3 | 51            | 7         | 2.7252                      | 0.7782                      | 2.8330                  | 0.7924                  |

+## 8. Conclusion
+In this project we created a design for a video game where the reaction times of a player’s responses to a probability distribution embedded within the game could be measured.
+This game was designed to be very simplistic in order to test our assumption that as a person learns a distribution in the game, they will have a faster reaction time to complete the game’s goal after activating a stimulus when compared to a random distribution of the same thing.

+A secondary objective of our project was to attract more people to participate in experiments carefully designed as video games and we targeted Apple’s iOS platform to achieve this.
+Mobile device hardware features, such as accelerometers, were included in our design to improve the reaction times of players.
+We showed that several people were attracted to the idea of playing a game that also had a research angle tied to it.

+Data collected in the game was sent over the Internet to our central database for analysis where a small difference in the reaction times between the A1 and Random game modes was observed.
+Better tuning of the game to allow finer controls over the character may allow us to expand upon this effect.
+An examination of the failure rates for each game mode was also discussed.
+Future work will expand upon our data collection process, by eliminating initialization period failures, to obtain a more accurate failure rate analysis.

+## References
+Lembcke, S. (2013).
+Chipmunk Physics.
+In *Chipmunk Game Dynamics*.
+Retrieved January 1, 2013, from http://chipmunk-physics.net.

+Hunt, R., Aslin, R. (2001).Statistical Learning in a Serial Reaction Time Task: Access to Separable Statistical Cues by Individual Learners. *Journal of Experimental Psychology: General*, 130 (4).
+658-680.
+American Psychological Association.